mbezjak/rollback-on-exception/README.md

 ## Summary
-Initiate rollback on any exception in a grails service marked as transactional.
+Initiate rollback on any throwable when inside a transactional context.

 ## Terminology
 Grails service (or simply service) is a Groovy class located in